Page loading ... Please wait.

 Molasses Cookies: In a large bowl sift or whisk together the flour, baking soda, salt, and spices.

-In the bowl of your electric mixer (or with a hand mixer), cream the butter and sugar until light and fluffy (about 2 - 3 minutes).
+In the bowl of your electric stand mixer, fitted with the paddle attachment (or with a hand mixer), beat the butter and sugar until light and fluffy (about 2 - 3 minutes).
 Add the oil, molasses, egg, and vanilla extract and beat until incorporated.
-Beat in the flour mixture mixture until well incorporated.
-Cover and chill the batter until firm (about 2 hours or overnight).
+Scrape down the sides and bottom of your bowl as needed.
+Add the flour mixture and beat until well combined.
+Cover and refrigerate the batter until firm (at least 2 hours or overnight).

-Preheat the oven to 375 degrees F (190 degrees C).
+Preheat your oven to 375 degrees F (190 degrees C).
 Line two baking sheets with parchment paper.

-Place about 1 cup (200 grams) of white granulated sugar in a medium sized bowl.
-When the dough has chilled sufficiently, roll into 1 inch (2.5 cm) balls.
+Place about 1/2 cup (100 grams) of granulated white sugar in a medium sized bowl.
+When the batter is firm, roll into 1 inch (2.5 cm) balls (use about 20 grams of batter for each cookie).
 Then roll the balls of dough into the sugar, coating them thoroughly.
-Place on the baking sheet, spacing about 2 inches (5 cm) apart and, with the bottom of a glass, flatten the cookies slightly.
-Bake for about 9-10 minutes, or until the tops of the cookies have crinkles yet are barely dry.
-(They will look a little underdone.)
-Remove from oven and cool on a wire rack.
-Store in an airtight container for up to a week.
+Place on the baking sheet, spacing about 2 inches (5 cm) apart.
+Then, with the bottom of a glass, flatten the cookies slightly.
+Bake for about 9 - 10 minutes, or until the tops of the cookies have crinkles yet are barely dry (the longer you bake the cookies the more crisp they will be).
+Remove from oven and let cool about 5 minutes on the baking sheet.
+Then transfer to a wire rack to finish cooling.
+Store in an airtight container for up to a week, or they can be frozen.

 Molasses Cookies: